recent

 Remember that an adjective clause describes a noun or a pronoun, while a noun clause performs the function of a noun in the sentence.

-Types of Noun Clauses
+Noun Clauses Quiz

 author-img